raotnameh/raotnameh.github.io/coursework.md

   + **Active learning**, and
   + **Self-supervised learning**
     1.

-+ Link to the assignments done by me for this course, [GitHub](https://github.com/raotnameh/AML_Course)

 #### Natural Language Processing
 + Link to the assignments done by me for this course, [GitHub](https://github.com/raotnameh/NLP_LECTURE)